-My name is Abi Marsden and I am a Talent Acquisition Specialist at Enterprise Rent-A-Car.
+My name is Abi Marsden and I am a Talent Acquisition Specialist at Enterprise.
 I have worked for Enterprise for 7 years, after graduating from the University of Sheffield where I studied Sociology.
 At the age of 13, I was diagnosed with clinical depression and have been medicated since then and received numerous forms of therapy.
 I struggled for many years with my depression and found it very difficult to be open with people about it, due to the stigma and misunderstandings surrounding mental health.

 Throughout University I struggled in silence, and if I could go back and speak to my younger self, my biggest bit of advice would be to seek help, support and advice from the University.
 This would have helped me access the services available and made my life at University much easier and more enjoyable.